Unit prices explained

 - It makes it easy for you to switch from one investment plan to another

-We typically use a ‘forward unit pricing’ system, which is a widely adopted standard in the funds management and super industry.
+We use a ‘forward unit pricing’ system, which is a widely adopted standard in the funds management and super industry.

 How forward unit pricing works

 We take the same approach for every transaction in your account, including contributions, rollovers and switches between investment plans.
-The unit price determines how many units we buy or sell to process your transaction.
+It is also how we determine the value of your balance.

 Units are sold when you withdraw money from your account

 When you access your super or change investment plans, the required number of units are sold at the unit price that applies at the time the transaction is processed.
-The number of units in your account is then adjusted in proportion to your account balance.
+The number of units in your account is then adjusted accordingly.